kgdunn/pid-book/latent-variable-modelling/projection-to-latent-structures.rst

 ..
 What is the difference between |W| and |P|?
 .. ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ..
 ..
 This question is best answered by first reading the subsection above called ":ref:`How do I use a PLS model on new data <LVM-PLS-on-new-data>`".
-After that, please read the description of deflation in the section on the :ref:`NIPALS algorithm for PLS <LVM-PLS-calculation>`.
+After that, please read the description of deflation in the section on the :ref:`NIPALS algorithm for PLS <LVM_PLS_calculation>`.

 ..
 Comparison to MLR (using R)
 .. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~